expo/expo/packages/expo-firebase-analytics/README.md

 This can be used to test the native iOS Firebase app in the Expo client.
 This method should not be used in production, instead the app should be bundled with the native Google Services files via the `app.json`.

-> You can convert your `GoogleServices-info.plist` using `npx plist-to-json ./GoogleServices-info.plist`.
+> You can convert your `GoogleService-Info.plist` using `npx plist-to-json ./GoogleService-Info.plist`.

 #### Parameters